P5ychopomp/UPD-Alternative-Housing/README.md

 ## Installation

-Install the required dependencies in the package.json with
+For each directory (Frontend/ and Backend/) in the root folder, install the required dependencies using:

 ```bash
 npm install